 Referrals are accepted for this company.
 Users who refer a new investor must present their personal invitation goal to receive rewards.
 The rewards can be up to $100 a year and are paid after new users complete their applications.

-It's important to note that these fees can get pretty expense as a percentage of your account.
+It's important to note that these fees can get pretty expensive as a percentage of your account.
 Really focus on building your portfolio to minimize the bite that these fees have.

 A Great Choice for First Time Investors